Ohiocteator22/Corn-Ui-Reloaded/README.md

 Built for developers who want a clean, expandable UI framework instead of a collection of scripts.

-## dont know lua yet? hop on to "https://ohiocteator22.github.io/CornUi_Script_Builder.html"
+## don't wanna type the API? hop on to "https://ohiocteator22.github.io/CornUi_Script_Builder.html"
 ---

 # ✨ Features